 Construction work has started on two new multi-storey car parks at City and Sandwell Hospitals which will improve access for staff, patients and visitors.

-Construction of the 400-space facility at Sandwell Hospital in West Bromwich and a 550-space car park at City Hospital in Birmingham will take place over 12 months with the facilities operational by Autumn 2021.
+Construction of the 400-space facility at Sandwell Hospital in West Bromwich and a 550-space car park at City Hospital in Birmingham will take place over 12 months with the facilities operational by Winter 2021.

 The car parks are being developed by the Sandwell and West Birmingham NHS Trust in conjunction with its car parking operator, Q-Park, estates developer Prime and contractor VINCI Construction UK.